 Gas Plant District redevelopment teams bolster partnerships ahead of proposal deadline

-On January 4th, Mayor Ken Welch opened a 30-day window inviting developers and interested parties to submit proposals for the 86-acre site, following the receipt of an unsolicited proposal in October 2025 from a development group led by ARK Invest, Ellison Development, and Horus Construction.
+On January 4th, Mayor Ken Welch opened a 30-day window inviting developers and interested parties to submit proposals for the massive downtown site, following the receipt of an unsolicited proposal in October 2025 from a group led by ARK Invest, Ellison Development, and Horus Construction.

-Since then, investor Thompson Whitney Blake, CEO of St. Pete-based Blake Investment Partners, has announced he is also submitting a proposal to redevelop the property.
+Since then, investor Thompson Whitney Blake, CEO of St. Pete-based Blake Investment Partners, has announced he will also be submitting a proposal to redevelop the property.

 ARK Ellison Horus and Blake are currently the only developers that have publicly signaled their intent to submit bids for the site, although additional groups could throw their hat in the ring before the February 3rd deadline.